 Between Earth and Heaven: Liminality and the Ascension of Christ in Anglo-Saxon Literature by Johanna Kramer.
 Review of English Studies, 66:275 (2015): 565-6

-Naming a Royal Baby.
+Naming a Royal Baby (with Alison Hudson).
 British Library, Medieval Manuscripts blog, April 2018

 Anglo-Saxon Riddles.
 Translations for the York Festival of Ideas, June 2017